 Ginkgo (Ginkgo biloba) is one of the most widely used natural remedies in the world.

 It has a long history of use in traditional Chinese medicine.

-Ginkgo increases circulation to the brain, balances brain chemistry, and protects the brain from free radical damage.
-(131)
+Ginkgo increases circulation to the brain, balances brain chemistry, and protects the brain against free radical damage.

 It’s considered so effective that it’s sometimes prescribed as a medication in Europe.

-But not all of ginkgo’s reported benefits have held up to the latest scientific scrutiny.
+But not all of ginkgo’s reported benefits have held up to scientific scrutiny.

 But this does not make ginkgo useless as a brain supplement.

 And, of course, you may decide that its long history of use outweighs the latest scientific findings.

 Ginkgo has been proven beneficial for treating stress and anxiety by lowering levels of the stress hormone cortisol.